-Producers must provide housing and outdoor space designed to promote & encourage outside access for all birds on a daily basis. .
+Producers must provide housing and outdoor space designed to promote & encourage outside access for all birds on a daily basis.
 NOP §205.241(c).

-At what age/stage of development do birds have access to the outdoors & how does your operation promote/train birds to go
+1) At what age/stage of development do birds have access to the outdoors & how does your operation promote/train birds to go outdoors?
 Describe the vegetative cover of your poultry outdoor access area.
 What varieties of plants and cover are growing in your poultry outdoor access area, and how does that fluctuate throughout the year?
 Describe: 3) How do you manage vegetative cover such that it does not provide harborage for rodents and other pests?
 Describe: Complete the table below for all outdoor access areas provided to your birds.
 Attach additional sheets as needed.
-Outdoor Stocking Density: Layers: ≥ 1 sq. ft. per 2.25 lbs, Parcel Name % Soil/Vegetative Square footage or or ≥ 3 sq. ft. per bird.
+Outdoor Stocking Density: Layers: ≥ 1 sq. ft. per 2.25 lbs, Parcel Name % Soil/Vegetative Square footage or or \geq 3 sq. ft. per bird.
 Production of Outdoor ≥75% must be soil acreage of outdoor Qty of Birds Pullets: ≥ 1 sq. ft per 3 lbs, or Group Access Area w/ vegetation. access area ≥ 1.7 sq. ft. per bird.
 Broilers: ≥ 1 sq. ft. per 5 lbs.,or ≥ 2 sq. ft. per bird.
-Ex: ☐ Layers 100% 6 acres totaling 200 1,306 sq ft per bird Parcel #01: ⋈ Broilers 261,360 sq. ft.
+Ex: ☐ Layers 100% 6 acres totaling 200 1,306 sq ft per bird Parcel #01: 261,360 sq. ft.
 Apple ☐ Pullets Orchard Other.
-Describe: ☐ Layers ☐ Broilers ☐ Pullets Other.
+Describe: □ Layers ☐ Broilers Pullets Other.
 Describe: Layers Broilers Pullets Other.
-Describe: Lavers ☐ Broilers ☐ Pullets Other.
+Describe: Layers ☐ Broilers ☐ Pullets Other.
 Describe: G. Transport 1) Is your operation responsible for transport of organic animals to and/or from your operation?
 Select all that apply. □ N/A, animals are never transported to or from my operation while under my ownership.
-Stop, this form is complete.

-Consider using CCOF's Animal Transport Affidavit at each instance of transport to verify how all requirements pertaining to animals
+Stop, this form is complete. ☐ I transport organic animals. ☐ I contract transport of organic animals.
+Consider using CCOF's Animal Transport Affidavit at each instance of transport to verify how all requirements pertaining to animals in transport are met.